johntrigg/obsidian-notes/Atomic-Notes/4000-TOOLS/4300-INFRASTRUCTURE/4310-DOCKER/4311-DOCKER.md

 There are three core concepts:

 - There are three core concepts:
-    1. Docker images (Like ubuntu), immutab
+    1. Docker Images - (Like ubuntu:latest), immutable blueprints or bases
-    2. Item 2
+    2. Docker Containers - Portable instances of images used to run applications
-    3.
+    3. Docker Daemon - Service used to manage images and containers

 ## Installing Docker